 For more information, please contact Fr.
 Lawrence: email@example.com

-Parents seeking baptism for their child are invited to call the parish office to arrange a phone or in-person meeting with the pastor.
+Parents seeking baptism for their child are invited to call the parish office to arrange for baptism preparation and schedule a date for this sacrament.
 Please note that two months’ notice is required for all baptisms.

 If you are looking for fellowship and love the game of bridge, join the bridge club, which meets every Monday afternoon in the atrium.